digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 Fabric-based Sequencer
 ======================

-The Fabric Sequencer Application serves as an external standalone sequencer application that participants and other synchronizer entities in a Canton network connect to in order to exchange ordered messages.
+The Fabric Sequencer Application serves as an external standalone sequencer application that participants and other sync domain entities in a Canton network connect to in order to exchange ordered messages.
 It is an application that runs over Fabric by a consortium of organizations.

 Typically each app operates via one Fabric client that belongs to a specific organization.
 These Fabric peers have visibility of the sequencer messages' metadata (sender and recipients of the messages), however the messages' payloads are fully encrypted.

-A Canton synchronizer requires, besides the Sequencers, one Synchronizer Manager and one or more independently operated Mediators.
+A Canton sync domain requires, in addition to the sequencers, one sync domain manager and one or more independently operated mediators.
-All these nodes exclusively communicate with Participants via the Sequencer.
+All these nodes exclusively communicate with participants via the sequencer.

 Participants trust the app they connect to and they can specify which one to connect to among the available ones.
 Participants could verify that Sequencer Applications are reporting consistent information by connecting to many